Sidney Elphinstone, 16th Lord Elphinstone

-Sidney Herbert Buller-Fullerton-Elphinstone, 16th Lord Elphinstone and 2nd Baron Elphinstone, KT, FRSE, FRSGS (27 July 1869 – 28 November 1955) was a British nobleman.
+Sidney Herbert Elphinstone, 16th Lord Elphinstone and 2nd Baron Elphinstone, KT, FRSE, FRSGS (27 July 1869 – 28 November 1955) was a British nobleman.

 Early life

-Sidney Herbert Buller-Fullerton-Elphinstone was born at Carberry Tower south-east of Edinburgh on 27 July 1869.
+Sidney Herbert Elphinstone was born at Carberry Tower south-east of Edinburgh on 27 July 1869.
 He was the son of William, 15th Lord Elphinstone and Lady Constance Murray (28 Dec 1838 – 16 Mar 1922).

 His maternal grandparents were Alexander Murray, 6th Earl of Dunmore and Lady Catherine Herbert, daughter of the 11th Earl of Pembroke.
 His paternal grandparents were Lieutenant-Colonel James Drummond Fullerton Elphinstone and his second wife, Anna Maria (née Buller) Elphinstone, the daughter of Sir Edward Buller, 1st Baronet.

 He was educated at Marlborough College and succeeded his father in 1893.

 Career

 Lord Elphinstone was Lord High Commissioner to the General Assembly of the Church of Scotland in 1923 and 1924, Lord Clerk Register of Scotland and Keeper of the Signet from 1944 until his death.
 From 1924 to 1930 he served as president of the influential conservationist group the Cockburn Association.
 He was invested as a Knight of the Thistle in 1927 and was Chancellor of the Order from 1949.
 He was Captain General of the Royal Company of Archers from 1935 until 1953 and was Governor of the Bank of Scotland from 1924 to 1955.

 In 1938, he was elected a Fellow of the Royal Society of Edinburgh (FRSE).
 His proposers were Hugh Macmillan, Baron Macmillan, Sir Thomas Henry Holland, James Pickering Kendall and James Watt.